-This consultation document sets out our proposed approach for the mid-term review and the timescale to completion.
+This document sets out our approach for the mid-term review and the timescale to completion.
 It builds upon the outline proposals included in our PC21 final determination and explains the extent and scope of the work that we are planning to undertake through reference to specific elements of the price control.
-It provides an opportunity for consumers, stakeholders and NI Water to comment on our proposals and to inform the final approach adopted for the mid-term review.
+Our approach has been informed by engagement with principal stakeholders and responses that we received following public consultation on our draft proposals.